WallStreetMojo

 Object Required in Excel VBA

-Mistakes are part and parcel of coding language, but the real genius lies in finding the error and fixing those errors.
-The first step in fixing those errors is the intelligence of finding why that errors are occurring.
+Mistakes are part and parcel of coding language.
+But the real genius lies in finding the error and fixing those errors.
+The first step in fixing those errors is the intelligence to find why those errors are occurring.
 If you can find why those errors are coming, then it is a very easy job to fix those errors without breaking a sweat.
 One such error in VBA coding is “Object Required.”

 Object Required Error

 If you remember, while learning variables and assigning data types to those variables, we have “Object” data types as well.
-When the object data type is assigned, and if that object doesn’t exist in the worksheet or workbook we are referring to going, then we would get the VBA error message as “Object Required.”
-So, as a new coder, it is common to state to panic in those situations because, at the starting level, a beginner cannot find the cause for this error.
+So, when the object data type is assigned, and if that object does not exist in the worksheet or workbook we refer to, we will get the VBA error message as “Object required.”
+So, as a new coder, it is common to panic in those situations because, at the starting level, a beginner cannot find the cause for this error.

 VBA Object Required

-Why Object Required Error Occurs? (and… How to Fix it?)
+Why does Object Required Error Occur? (and… How to Fix it?)

-Ok, it takes two or three examples to really understand why this error occurs and how to fix it.
+It takes two or three examples to understand why this error occurs and how to fix it.

 For example, look at the below code.